Jabble/tamu-rdm-workshops/modules/file-organization.md

 Describe?

 ## Naming conventions
-Naming files sensible things is good for you and for your computers.
 Without structured information, our lives would be much poorer.
+Naming files and directories sensible things is good for you and for your computers.
+So, we're going to talk about what are "sensible" names.

-There's one necessary condition from which an organized scheme can develop.
+First, I need to note.
+There's one necessary condition for a naming convention to succeed, and for an organized scheme to develop.

 **Be consistent.**

 Choose a naming convention and ensure that the rules are followed systematically by always including the **same information** in the **same order**.
+This is one of those things to think about a little in advance, set (make a habit), and more or less forget.

 Have conventions for your: